 The draft concept for Coburg is our plan for this redevelopment.

 It's not a planning scheme amendment, a planning permit application, or a masterplan.
-It’s an outline of our vision for the future of the sites, for the community to provide feedback on.
+It’s an outline of our vision for the future of the sites, shaped by community feedback.

 This has been a long-standing ambition building on extensive community consultation over the last 15 years.